1960-1979 Timeline

 1964

 John Breen and his sons Robert and Michael establish the Mayday Hills Service Station at 2-4 High Street – a vacant block of land just across Newtown Bridge – the original site of the first gold diggings on Spring Creek.
-Originally selling the new Amoco brand of petrol, the business quickly changes its name to Breen Brothers Service Centre after confusion with the Mayday Hills Asylum!
+Originally selling the new Amoco brand of petrol, the business quickly changes its name to Breen Brothers Service Centre after confusion with the Mayday Hills Mental Hospital!
 It later sells Esso petrol then Ampol.
-It is now a Shell Service Station operated run by Indigo Fuels.
+It is now a Shell Service Station owned and operated by Indigo Fuels.

 1965